Kate Bryan

 Kate Bryan (born 11 March 1982) is a British art historian, curator and arts broadcaster.
 In 2016, she became head of collections for Soho House globally.
 She presents the Sky Arts Series Inside Arts which began in 2019.
 She wrote and presented the art television series Galleries on Demand, which aired every week in 2016 on Sky Arts.
-She is a judge on the Sky Arts television series Artist of the Year, presented by Stephen Mangan and Joan Bakewell.
+She was a judge on the Sky Arts television series Artist of the Year, presented by Stephen Mangan and Joan Bakewell.

 Bryan has been a contributor to the arts television programme The Culture Show on BBC Two, Newsnight on BBC Two and in 2013 presented an hour-long special for The Culture Show on The Art of Chinese Painting.
 In 2016, she was a presenter of the Sky Arts documentary The Mystery of the Lost Caravaggio, which aired in Italy as Operazione Caravaggio.
 She also contributed to Dante's Inferno, Raphael and Beauty and Artemisia Gentileschi: Painting to Survive on Sky Arts.
 In 2018, she presented an hour-long live broadcast from Tate Modern on the Picasso 1932 exhibition, also on Sky Arts.
 In 2019 she presented a follow-up as live programme from Tate Britain, Van Gogh and Britain for Sky Arts.